emzeat/mz-cmaketools/README.md

 ### Provided defines (defined to 1)

-WINDOWS / WIN32 on Windows
+MZ_WINDOWS on Windows

-LINUX on Linux
+MZ_LINUX on Linux

-DARWIN on Darwin / OS X / iOS
+MZ_MACOS on macOS

-IOS on iOS
+MZ_IOS on iOS

 WIN32_VS on MSVC - note this is deprecated, it is recommended to use _MSC_VER